arjenmeek/queryduck/docs/poc.md

 ## General structure

 The server application is started through a local Python 3 script called `serve.py`.
-This imports the `crunchyserver` module where the rest of the code lives, and starts the WSGI server process using the configuration specified in `config.yml`.
+This imports the `qdserver` module where the rest of the code lives, and starts the WSGI server process using the configuration specified in `config.yml`.

 From here, the Pyramid `Configurator` class takes over the general management of the application's components, called on by the `main` function in `__init__.py`.
 The most important components and files are: